LiKTOi1029/WordGenerator/readme.md

 \
 Some consonant variations will be excempt from being generated.
 For instance, `ZX` and `XZ` aren't ever used in the english language. `PJ` and `JP` are never seen (`JPEG` does not count as it's not a real word.
 Instead, it's an abbreviation of multiple words).
-There are many examples like these, however this was simply to name a few.
+There are many examples like these, however this was simply to name a few.\
+\
+The start of every word will be capitalized as in standard english.